skalaliya/ai-agent-demo/README.md

+**What is smolagents ** - smolagents is a lightweight Python library that provides basic building blocks—like tools, agents, memory, and output parsers—to help you easily orchestrate LLM‑driven multi‑step workflows and tool‑calling logic.

+**What is An agent** - An agent is any system (often powered by an LLM) that decides, acts, and possibly loops or calls tools to solve a task, whereas smolagents is a specific minimal Python library that gives you the building blocks (tools, memory, output parsers, prompts, etc.) to actually implement those agents without writing all the plumbing yourself.

+**Why smolagents ?**
+For some low-level agentic use cases, like chains or routers, you can write all the code yourself.
+You’ll be much better that way, since it will let you control and understand your system better.

+But once you start going for more complicated behaviours like letting an LLM call a function (that’s “tool calling”) or letting an LLM run a while loop (“multi-step agent”), some abstractions become necessary:

+For tool calling, you need to parse the agent’s output, so this output needs a predefined format like “Thought: I should call tool ‘get_weather’.
+Action: get_weather(Paris).”, that you parse with a predefined function, and system prompt given to the LLM should notify it about this format.
+For a multi-step agent where the LLM output determines the loop, you need to give a different prompt to the LLM based on what happened in the last loop iteration: so you need some kind of memory.
+See?
+With these two examples, we already found the need for a few items to help us:

+Of course, an LLM that acts as the engine powering the system A list of tools that the agent can access
+A system prompt guiding the LLM on the agent logic: ReAct loop of Reflection -> Action -> Observation, available tools, tool calling format to use…
+A parser that extracts tool calls from the LLM output, in the format indicated by system prompt above.
+A memory
+But wait, since we give room to LLMs in decisions, surely they will make mistakes: so we need error logging and retry mechanisms.

+All these elements need tight coupling to make a well-functioning system.
+That’s why we decided we needed to make basic building blocks to make all this stuff work together

 # AI Agent Demo

 A minimal Python project showing how to chat with local Ollama LLMs via the [🤗 smolagents](https://github.com/huggingface/smolagents) library.